buptxz/CC189/README.md

-# CrackTheCodeInterview
+# Cracking the Code Interview
-This is my answer of CC150.
+This is my answer of CC189.